-Michael is a Toronto Mischief Lawyer that has successfully defended hundreds of criminal charges.
+Michael is a Toronto Mischief Lawyer who has successfully defended hundreds of criminal charges.
 Mischief is an offence which is defined in section 430 of the Criminal Code of Canada.
 The crime of mischief involves the interference of damage to someone else’s property without the intention to steal.
 Under section 430 (1), mischief is committed when an individual:

 Mischief is not necessarily established when an individual damages his or her own property.
 The crown must prove that the accused committed any of the prohibited acts in section 430 (1) and that the accused committed the act wilfully or was reckless in this regard.